 Bacurio delphinatifolius (Senecio peregrinus) - Plant Information and Care Tips

 Bacurio delphinatifolius, also known as Senecio peregrinus, is a hybrid of Baculellum articulatum and Curio rowleyanus.
-Its dolphin-shaped leaves make it a favorite for indoor hanging baskets, adding a playful touch wherever it grows with cascading stems that naturally draw the eye.
+Its dolphin-shaped leaves make it a favorite for indoor hanging baskets, adding a playful touch with cascading stems that naturally draw the eye.

 Why You'll Love Bacurio delphinatifolius